 - Meals are all vegan, low-sugar, plant-based, and gluten-free.
 Note any allergies you have upon signing up, and products that contain potential allergens will be flagged in the menu.

-- Splendid Spoon ships to the US only
+- Splendid Spoon ships to the US (lower 48 states) only

 My Splendid Spoon Review

 I first tried Splendid Spoon last year.
 My schedule is very busy, which means I'm typically reaching for foods I can eat on the go.
 It's easy for me to slip into unhealthy habits.
 Splendid Spoon promises a helpful (if pricier) solution for folks like me who want meals that are as convenient as they are healthy.